omeka/Documentation/source/Reference/libraries/globals/get_user_roles.rst

 .. php:function:: get_user_roles()

-    Get an array of all user role names.
+    Get the names of all user roles.

     :returns: array